A look at Globus Medical Inc.’s (GMED) recent performance gives investors their first glimpse of hope. - News Daemon

 Technical Analysis of Globus Medical Inc. (GMED)

-Looking closely at Globus Medical Inc. (NYSE: GMED), its last 5-days average volume was 2.22 million, which is a jump from its year-to-date volume of 1.46 million.
-As of the previous 9 days, the stock’s Stochastic %D was 43.04%.
-Additionally, its Average True Range was 1.25.
+Analysing the last 5-days average volume posted by the [Globus Medical Inc., GMED], we can find that recorded value of 2.01 million was better than the volume posted last year of 1.45 million.
+As of the previous 9 days, the stock’s Stochastic %D was 61.59%.
+Additionally, its Average True Range was 1.27.

-At the time of writing, stock’s 50-day Moving Average is $56.32, while its 200-day Moving Average is $63.81.
-However, in the short run, Globus Medical Inc.’s stock first resistance to watch stands at $59.03.
-Second resistance stands at $59.61.
-The third major resistance level sits at $60.60.
-If the price goes on to break the first support level at $57.46, it is likely to go to the next support level at $56.47.
-Should the price break the second support level, the third support level stands at $55.89.
+At the time of writing, stock’s 50-day Moving Average is $56.27, while its 200-day Moving Average is $63.81.
+Now, the first resistance to watch is $57.47.
+This is followed by the second major resistance level at $58.28.
+The third major resistance level sits at $58.75.
+If the price goes on to break the first support level at $56.19, it is likely to go to the next support level at $55.72.
+Should the price break the second support level, the third support level stands at $54.91.

 Globus Medical Inc. (NYSE: GMED) Key Stats